ocaml/ocamlbuild/manual/manual.md

       let tags = tags_of_pathname arg ++ "ocaml" ++ "ocamldep" in
       Cmd(S[A "ocamldep"; T tags; A "-modules"; P arg; Sh ">"; Px out])

-The first line in this definition is to use the pattern environment to compute the actual name of the input file, to pass in argument to the `ocamldep` command, and of the result target name.
+The first line in this definition uses the pattern environment to compute the actual name of the input and output files.
+These are then passed in as arguments to the `ocamldep` command and shell redirect, respectively, on the third line.
 The environment type `PLUGIN.env` is just `string -> string`, it takes a pattern and substitutes its pattern variables to return a closed result.

-The second line in this definition computes the set of tags to include in this command invocation.
-When OCamlbuild is passed the command back, it will use its tag declarations to turn this set of tags in additional flags to insert in the command invocation.
-The call `tags_of_pathname arg` looks up in the `_tags` file for any tag associated to the `foo.ml` file, and the rule code also adds the two contextual tags `ocaml` and `ocamldep` (on which tag declarations may depend).
+The second line in this definition computes the tags to include in the command invocation.
+When OCamlbuild is passed back the command, it uses the tag declarations to determine which, if any, additional flags to insert into the command invocation.
+The call `tags_of_pathname arg` looks up in the `_tags` file any tags associated with file `foo.ml`.
+To these tags the rule code also adds the two contextual tags `ocaml` and `ocamldep` (on which flag declarations may depend).

 Finally, the command is built: